-In 2020 SAC meeting was not held.
+^{}In 2020 SAC meeting was not held.
 As a proxy we used fish stock assessment results from previous year.

 Landing of Slovenian fisherman is negligible compared to total Adriatic landing.
 It has been on a declining trend since 1983, from 7916 tons to 196 tons in 2015.
-Landings have also been declining over the last four years, from 152 tons in 2016 to 121 tons in 2019.
-In 2020, after a long time, we detected an increase in landings to 155 tons.
-Species composition and its quantities of landings indicates that Slovenian fishery is mainly targeting stocks for which there is no stock assessment available (Figure 1).
+Landings have also been declining over the last four years, from 152 tons in 2016 to 106 tons in 2021.
+Species composition and its quantities of landings indicate that Slovenian fisheries mainly target stocks for which there is no stock assessment available (Figure 1).

-Figure 1: Quantities of landings composed from assessed stocks and not assessed stocks in period 2016-2020.
+Figure 1: Quantities of landings composed from assessed stocks and not assessed stocks in period 2016-2021.
 The line shows the percentage of landed quantities composed from assessed stocks.

 For the calculation of biological indicators we took in consideration DG Fisheries and Maritime Affairs Guidelines for analysis of the balance between fishing capacity and fishing opportunities from 2014 (hereinafter "Guidelines").
 Below, we calculated both indicators, however because of obvious lack of complete stock assessments for a significant number of stocks, the results are not meaningful, especially for calculation of Sustainable Harvest Indicator.
-In our case there is more than 90% of stocks with unavailable values of F and Fmsy.
+In our case there is more than 90 % of stocks with unavailable values of F and Fmsy.